jdh4/running_gromacs/02_installation/README.md

 # Installation

+The installation procedure depends on the cluster.

 ## TigerGPU

-The code can be built with:
+The code can be built by following these commands:

 ```
 $ ssh <NetID>@tigergpu.princeton.edu